willjobs/regulations-public-comments/blogposts/post3/README.md

 Two key insights from this graphic are:

-* The spike in Small Business Administration comments in 2020 is due to the Paycheck Protection Program
+* The spike in Small Business Administration comments in 2020 is due to the Paycheck Protection Program.
 * There are no FDA comments in 2020 (in this dataset) because there were only 25 "Rule" and "Proposed Rule" documents in that year and only a subset of them had at least 25 comments, so it was highly likely that my sampling algorithm would miss those documents.

 ---